 \section{Abstract}

-We advance the theory of parametric bootstrap in constructing highly efficient empirical best (EB) prediction intervals of small area means.
-The coverage error of such a prediction interval is of the order $O(m^{-3/2})$, where $m$ is the number of small areas to be pooled using a linear mixed normal model.
-In the context of an area level model where the random effects follow a non-normal known distribution except possibly for unknown hyperparameters, we analytically show that the order of coverage error of empirical best linear (EBL) prediction interval remains the same even if we relax the normality of the random effects by the existence of pivot for a suitably standardized random effects when hyperpameters are known.
-Recognizing the challenge of showing existence of a pivot, we develop a simple moment-based method to claim non-existence of pivot.
-We show that existing parametric bootstrap EBL prediction interval fails to achieve the desired order of the coverage error, i.e. $O(m^{-3/2})$, in absence of a pivot.
+We advance parametric bootstrap theory to construct highly efficient empirical best prediction intervals for small area means, achieving a coverage error rate of $O(m^{-3/2})$, where $m$ is the number of areas modeled by a linear mixed normal model.
+For a general mixed effect model with random effects from a known but non-normal distribution (with unknown hyperparameters), we show analytically that the empirical best linear (EBL) prediction interval maintains the same coverage error order, assuming the existence of a pivot for standardized random effects with known hyperparameters.
+Recognizing challenges in proving pivot existence, we develop a simple moment-based method to claim non-existence of pivot.
+We find that without a pivot, the parametric bootstrap EBL prediction interval fails to reach the desired $O(m^{-3/2})$ coverage error.
 We obtain a surprising result that the order $O(m^{-1})$ term is always positive under certain conditions indicating possible overcoverage of the existing parametric bootstrap EBL prediction interval.
 In general, we analytically show for the first time that the coverage problem can be corrected by adopting a suitably devised double parametric bootstrap.
 Our Monte Carlo simulations show that our proposed single bootstrap method performs reasonably well when compared to rival methods.

-{\bf Keywords:} Small area estimation, empirical Bayes, linear mixed model, best linear predictor
+{\it Keywords:} Small area estimation; empirical Bayes; linear mixed model; best linear predictor.